wenli-vision/SHFA_release/README.md

 To run the example code:

 1. Download the weighted LIBSVM package.
-Compile its MATLAB interface (by running the ./matlab/make.m under the libsvm folder).
+Compile its MATLAB interface (by running the file ./matlab/make.m under the weighted libsvm folder).
 I have also provided a compiled mex file on Windows OS.

 2. Setup the path for weighted libSVM package in demo.m.
 I.e., modify the first line to the folder containing your mex file. addpath('.\libs\libsvm-weights-3.20\matlab');